dhermes/bossylobster-blog/content/2018-09-07-graduated.md

   prerequisite, this made the amount of **computing** in the class a small fraction of the course.
 - I was continually frustrated by the prevalence of MATLAB usage in the math department.
-MATLAB certainly has strengths, but it's kitchen sink approach to namespaces (similar to that of PHP) really makes it hard to teach.
-It's lack of a packaging story and reliance on a proprietary IDE makes it hard for students to understand what code "is" (or even **where** it is on their filesystem).
+MATLAB certainly has strengths, but its kitchen sink approach to namespaces (similar to that of PHP) really makes it hard to teach.
+Its lack of a packaging story and reliance on a proprietary IDE makes it hard for students to understand what code "is" (or even **where** it is on their filesystem).
 The IPython notebook was created at UC Berkeley and I wish the math department would get on board.
 Perhaps more